-There are about 2,400 minnow species in the world, with 300 of them found in North America.
-These small, freshwater fish enjoy different kinds of habitats from roaring rivers to serene ponds.
+There are about 2,400 minnow species in the world, with 300 found in North America.
+These small freshwater fish enjoy different kinds of habitats, from roaring rivers to serene ponds.
 Thus, they tolerate and even enjoy living among other fish when kept in an aquarium.
 Here are the most common pet minnow varieties.

 - Fathead minnows are by far the most popular species.
 They’re typically silver in color and, true to their name, have larger than average heads.

 - Rosy red minnows are similar to the fathead, though they’re an orange color with a golden-colored middle.

 - White cloud minnows have a white-silvery body with bright red dorsal fins and tails.
 They’re a little more elusive than fathead minnows as they originate from Asia.

 - Golden white cloud minnows are a color variant of the white cloud species.
 Their bodies are shimmery gold with red markings on their faces and tails.
 You can usually find these in brick-and-mortar pet stores or online.

 Almost all minnows have a peaceful temperament, meaning they won’t display aggressive behavior even when placed with multiple other fish species.